CAS Multimedia Studio FAQ

 You can be as involved as you’d like to be.
 In the absence of any specific instructions, the producers will create the video and send a draft to the instructor for viewing once before the video is posted.
 The instructor can list changes to be made, and then the final video will be posted in the instructor’s Canvas Studio repository within Canvas.
 (You have to click on the Studio icon within Canvas to activate your repository.
 We cannot post any videos until you complete this step.)
-You can provide instructions, preferences, or edits to the producers via phone, email, Word doc, or any other means of modern communication methods.
+You can provide instructions, preferences, or edits to the multimedia producers via phone, email, Word Doc, etc.

 - Do I need to know how the equipment works?

 Nope!
-Even the pieces you will be using directly can be demonstrated right before you record.
-If you would like to practice or get familiar with any of the tech tools in the studio, please contact Donovan Potts.
+We explain all of the technology before you begin your recording session.
+If you would like to practice or get familiar with any of the tech tools in the studio, please contact us.